-The IPS measure is collected by The Leapfrog Group in the Leapfrog Hospital Survey.
+The IPS measure is collected by The Leapfrog Group on the Leapfrog Hospital Survey.
 It measures a hospital's use of intensivists in ICUs.
-IPS is a categorical measure: hospitals receive either "Fully Meets the Standard," Substantial Progress," "Some Progress," "Willing to Report," or "Declined to Respond" based on the information they submit via the Leapfrog Hospital Survey.
-A numerical score is assigned to each performance category from the Leapfrog Hospital Survey for the purposes of calculating a Leapfrog Hospital Safety Grade:
+IPS is a categorical measure: hospitals receive either "fully meets standards," substantial progress," "some progress," "willing to report," or "declined to report" based on the information they submit via the Leapfrog Hospital Survey.
+A numerical score is assigned to each performance category from the Leapfrog Hospital Survey for the purposes of calculating a Hospital Safety Grade: